How much duty-free can you bring into the UK?

 You are entitled to bring back other goods worth up to £390, such as perfume and souvenirs – however, if you go over this allowance, then you will pay tax and duty on the full value of all your goods.

 Just because you’re buying something duty-free doesn’t mean it’s automatically cheaper than the high street.
-In fact, there have been a number of reports of airport shops dramatically marking up the costs of items such as perfume or aftershave over the last few years.
+In fact, there have been past reports of airport shops dramatically marking up the costs of items such as perfume or aftershave.

-To avoid paying over the odds, research online or high street costs before you travel.
+To avoid paying over the odds, research online for high street costs before you travel.